arangodb/docs/3.5/arangosearch-detailed-overview.md

 ---
 layout: default
-description: ArangoSearch is a powerful fulltext search component with additionalfunctionality, supported via the text analyzer and tfidf / bm25scorers, without impact on performance when specifying documentsfrom different collections or filtering on multiple document attributes
+description: ArangoSearch is a powerful fulltext search component with additional functionality, supported via the text analyzer and tfidf / bm25 scorers, without impact on performance when specifying documents from different collections or filtering on multiple document attributes
-redirect_from: /stable/views-arango-search-detailed-overview.html
+redirect_from: /3.4/views-arango-search-detailed-overview.html
 ---
 # Detailed overview of ArangoSearch Views

-ArangoSearch is a powerful fulltext search component with additional functionality, supported via the *text* analyzer and *tfidf* / *bm25* [scorers](views-arango-search-scorers.html), without impact on performance when specifying documents from different collections or filtering on multiple document attributes.
+ArangoSearch is a powerful fulltext search component with additional functionality, supported via the *text* analyzer and *tfidf* / *bm25* [scorers](arangosearch-scorers.html), without impact on performance when specifying documents from different collections or filtering on multiple document attributes.

 ## View datasource